Taking A Dip

 2 yellow peppers, roasted, skins, stems, and seeds removed

 4 oz. feta cheese in brine (not marinated or crumbled), drain and coarsely chop

 ¼ t.
 Smoked paprika (optional)

 Preheat the oven to broil.
-Place the peppers on a rimmed baking sheet covered in foil which makes it easier to clean the pan.
-Roast the peppers for 30 to 40 minutes turning every 10 minutes so the peppers are charred on all sides.
+Place the peppers on a rimmed baking sheet covered in foil, making it easier to clean the pan.
+Roast the peppers for 30 to 40 minutes, turning every 10 minutes, so the peppers are charred on all sides.
 Using tongs, move the peppers to a brown paper bag and close tightly to sweat the peppers.
-After the peppers have cooled, remove from bag and peel off the skins and remove the stem and seeds.
+After the peppers have cooled, remove from the bag and peel off the skins and remove the stem and seeds.

 Makes 2 cups.